shikikan-neko08/kaga-rice/README.md

 * Bar       : Polynar

 # Installation

+**Important : Make sure to backup your existing configuration files before installing to avoid loss**

 * Clone this repository
 * install the required fonts
 * copy all .config files to your .config directory